SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

   * Have list of domains validated by the client.
   * Remove out-of-scope domains with the "del" command or generate a query which only selects the scoped domains as input.

-I had to remove a lot of out of scope domains.
-But luckily you can specify ranges when you delete.
+Many out of scope domains had to be removed, but luckily you can specify ranges when you delete.

 ```
 [recon-ng][websitename][brute_suffix] > del domains